 Be aware that there are laws regarding the placement of signage (like yardsale signs).
 Some areas are lax in enforcement of the laws and others are strict.
 Most places have laws on the books that read something to the effect of: It is illegal to post, without a city or county permit, private signs on a Public Right of Way.
 "Public Right of Way" is commonly defined as both sidewalks on either side of a street and everything in between (including the grassy medians between the sidewalks and gutters, medians, traffic signs and light pole, trees and foliage, fences, etc.").
 Ok, so don't say that I didn't warn you!!!

-Put up advertisements on bulletin boards in your community (grocery stores, community center, etc).
-Spread the news of your yardsale via word of mouth too to co-workers, friends etc. When I have a yardsale, I put up signs in my neighborhood the evening before my sale (or very early in the morning the day of the sale) directing customers to my house.
+Put up flyers on bulletin boards in your community (grocery stores, community center, etc).
+Spread the news of your yardsale via word of mouth too to co-workers, friends, facebook friends, etc. When I have a yardsale, I put up signs in my neighborhood the evening before my sale (or very early in the morning the day of the sale) directing customers to my house.
 Drawing arrows on the signs helps.
 Use sturdy cardboard and make the sign legible.
 I saw one yardsale where their signs were cut in shape of of arrows - made it easy to find the sale considering there were many turns involved.
 Using regular construction paper for signs is too flimsy, and trying to read magic marker from the road is difficult.

 It takes time to make good looking, sturdy, readable homemade yardsale signs (then you have to deal with how to put them up).
 I have a some yardsale signs from Sassy Signs, their signs are colorful, easy to put up and take down and reusable (I like them since they really are sassy, funky and freestanding).
 A million times nicer than my old pizza box yardsale signs!
 If you order them, use the coupon code "queen" and get a $1 off!